0ameyasr/Alcove/README.md

 A comprehensive platform that allows you to create projects and collaborate with AI - be it technical, personal or academic.
 _____
 These are some of the highlights - Alcove has many more minor features and tools that could help you balance your productivity!

-**NOTE:** Several performance-related refactors (including the original backend) are being undertaken for this project.